Queer Brooklyn Art Collective And Party Duo Shutter Their Practice

 “The underground is really about space.
 We need to support non traditional spaces so that they can survive,” Dommu continued.
 “Always choose a DIY space over a traditional bar or club.
 Sometimes people take for granted that the underground is just there when you want it, but if we all don’t support the underground it could literally be priced out.”

-As for the legacy of The Culture Whore and its memory within the historical consciousness of this community, Dommu and Leopold emphasized that TCW has always been bigger than the two of them.
+As for the legacy of The Culture Whore and its memory within the historical consciousness of this community, Dommu and Leopold emphasized that TCW has always been larger than the two of them.

 “We want TCW to be remembered as being bigger than us, a community and a moment in time that honored the past while shaping the future,” they said.